daijo/EthernetWeatherStation/README.md

     make
     make upload

-# Branches

- * master The Cosm version.
- * web Web server version.
- * rf24 A web server node getting data sent from a sensor node using nRF24L001 modules.
-GPL licensed.

 # Usage
-Once powered on the Ethernet Weather Station will try to get an IP address via DHCP and connect to Cosm.
-If successful it will begin to post data.
+Once powered on the Ethernet Weather Station will try to get an IP address via DHCP and wait for HTTP clients to connect.
+It also listens for incoming data packets from the nRF24L01 module.

-# Branches

- * master The Cosm version.
- * web Web server version.
- * rf24 A web server node getting data sent from a sensor node using nRF24L001 modules.
-GPL licensed.

 # Notes